-- 4.22 The following strategies and sources of asset information are utilised by service departments to inform the projects and works programmes that are either currently in the financial plan or are planned for the future: - Schools & Learning Report 36/18 details Angus Council's School Investment Strategy 2017-2047 - Roads & Transportation Report 221/16 sets out the Road Maintenance Strategy as part of the Council's Roads Asset Management Plan - Property Asset individual asset management plans held within division for each property. - 4.23 Heads of Service ensure the above strategies and plans are taken into account when putting forward new project bids and building their annual core capitalised maintenance / replacement programmes. - 4.24 Likewise, these also need to be taken into account by the CLT and PBSG when assessing the split of any capital budget headroom between brand new projects and core maintenance programmes.
+- 4.27 The following strategies and sources of asset information are utilised by service departments to inform the projects and works programmes that are either currently in the capital plan or are planned for the future: - Schools & Learning Report 36/18 details Angus Council's School Investment Strategy 2017-2047, with further updates provided in reports 130/18, 189/18, 36/19 and 285/19. - Roads & Transportation Report 168/19 sets out the Roads Asset Management Plan to 2024 - Property Asset individual asset management plans held within division for each property. - 4.28 Service directors ensure the above strategies and plans are taken into account when putting forward new project bids and building their annual core capitalised maintenance / replacement programmes. - 4.29 Likewise, these also need to be taken into account by the CLT and PBSG when assessing the split of any capital budget headroom between brand new projects and core maintenance programmes.